 Tables and figures play a critical role in enhancing the overall quality and impact of a research manuscript.
 Therefore, it is essential to ensure that the tables and figures in your research manuscript are flawless, effective, and attractive.
 First decide whether a table, figure, or text is the best format for presenting your data.
-Then, follow these general guidelines to produce effective tables and figures:
+Then, follow these general guidelines to produce effective tables and figures while writing your research paper:

 1. Ensure that the tables and figures in your research manuscript are self-explanatory and can be understood independent of text.